jwdebelius/q2-sidle/docs/source/read_preperation.rst

 TL;DR: Read Preparation
 -----------------------

-This is a general guide for read perperation; the people who know best about demultiplexing are most often the people who generated your data.
+This is a general guide for read preparation; the people who know best about demultiplexing are most often the people who generated your data.
 So, make sure you make friends with them.

 Demultiplexing